kurooo-yamiii/Monitoring-System-CodeIgniter4/README.md

     License
     Project Overview

-## This system is designed to handle three types of users:
+## This System is Designed to Handle Three Types of Users:
-**This is pre-release code and should not be used in production sites.**

 Supervisor:
 The highest-level user in the system.
 Supervisors have full control over the students and teachers.
 They can: